Consumption in Mexico

 Start working with the reports used by the world’s major financial institutions, multinational enterprises & government agencies now.
 Click on the button below to get started.

-The monthly indicator for economic activity (IGAE) increased 0.5% month-on-month in seasonally-adjusted terms in July (June: -1.1% mom).
+The monthly indicator for economic activity (IGAE) rose 0.3% month-on-month in seasonally-adjusted terms in November (October: -0.2% mom).

-Consumer prices rose 0.19% in August over the previous month, below the 0.59% increase recorded in July.
+Consumer prices rose 0.36% from the previous month in December, which was below the 1.14% increase recorded in November.

-Remittances tallied USD 4.5 billion in July, representing a 28.6% year-on-year rise.
+Remittances summed USD 4.7 billion in November, representing a 37.7% year-on-year surge.